I Vitelloni: Casting

-Fellini once again cast Alberto Sordi in a major role, despite the latter's reputation as box office poison, and against Pegoraro's express wishes.
+Fellini once again cast Alberto Sordi in a major role, despite Sordi's reputation as box-office poison and against Pegoraro's express wishes.
 Intent on playing the lead, however, Sordi didn't accept Fellini's offer until later in production.
 Pegoraro's skeptical distributors, far from closing the deal, demanded a clause in the contract banning Sordi's name from theatrical posters.
-To make matters worse, Fellini also cast Leopoldo Trieste (the lead in The White Sheik fiasco) as the budding dramatist, and his brother Riccardo, a total unknown, to interpret his own role.
-Further unknowns included Franco Interlenghi and Leonora Ruffo who had just wrapped on The Queen of Sheba.
+Making matters worse, Fellini also cast Leopoldo Trieste (the lead in The White Sheik) as the budding dramatist, and his brother Riccardo, a total unknown, to interpret his own role.
+Further unknowns included Franco Interlenghi and Leonora Ruffo, who had just wrapped The Queen of Sheba.
 Although Czech actress Lída Baarová had a cult following, she was more famous for her love affair with Nazi Joseph Goebbels than for any of her film roles.
 Fellini topped things off by casting Franco Fabrizi as Fausto, an actor who had begun his film career in 1950 with Michelangelo Antonioni's Chronicle of a Love but had recently bombed in Christ Passed by the Barn.
-Pressured by his financial backers – a Florentine business group and the Paris-based Cité Film, Pegoraro finally balked at the lack of a star.
-"Sordi makes people run away," he complained to Fellini.
+Pressured by his financial backers, a Florentine business group and the Paris-based Cité Film, Pegoraro finally balked at the lack of a star.
+"Sordi makes people run away", he complained to Fellini.
 "Leopoldo Trieste is a nobody.
-Meet me half way – bring in a name."
+Meet me halfway—bring in a name."

-To placate him, Fellini contacted Vittorio De Sica, hoping to convince him to play the part of Sergio Natali, the aging ham actor.
-When Fellini outlined the homosexual overtones of the role, De Sica accepted provided it was written with "a great deal of humanity".
+To placate him, Fellini contacted Vittorio De Sica, hoping to convince him to play Sergio Natali, the aging actor.
+When Fellini outlined the role's homosexual overtones, De Sica accepted, provided it was written with "a great deal of humanity".
 In the end, he rejected the offer, "concerned about being marked as actually gay".
-Fellini then decided that De Sica would have been "too nice, too fascinating, too distracting" and cast Achille Majeroni, a respected stage actor, in the part.
+Fellini then decided that De Sica would have been "too nice, too fascinating, too distracting", and cast Achille Majeroni, a respected stage actor.